Nikita-bunikido/3D-FPS-game-command-line/README.md

 - #### Step 3 - setting up multiplayer
 If you want to play online with your friend, you need to setup a multiplayer.
 **Your computer and a friend's computer must necessarily be connected to the same local network to play online.**
-Than on your computer in menu of the game you need to choose _'s' - Server_.
+Then on your computer in menu of the game you need to choose _'s' - Server_.
 And your friend need to choose _'c' - Client_.
 Your friend need to know your IPv4 adress.
 If you don't know it, open the _command line_ (_Win_ + _R_), write _cmd_ and paste the command:

     ipconfig

-Than write this adress on client and enjoy!
+Then write this adress on client and enjoy!

 If you want to play _offline_ write _'o' - Offline_ in the menu.